lnicastro/SID/test/README.md

 ## SID use cases

 The stars catalogue `ascc25_initial` is available [here](http://ross2.iasfbo.inaf.it/test-data/ascc25_initial.sql.gz).
 Download, unzip and source the file from a MySQL DB of your choice.
+You must have run `source sid-demo.sql` too.
 ```
 mysql> select sphedist(0.0, 0.0, RAmas/3.6e6, DECmas/3.6e6) as sep_arcmin from ascc25_initial limit 3;
 +--------------------+